p4nash/twitch-bot/readme.md

 Note: You can get your Twitch auth code from this [link](https://twitchapps.com/tmi/).

 # Current features:
-1. The broadcaster and mods can add commands using the format below:
+## The broadcaster and mods can add commands using the format below:
-`!addcommand <commmand> <response>`
+`!addcommand <command> <response>`

 For example, to add the command for your Discord server, you'd write in the following message into your own chat with the bot running:
 `!addcommand discord https://discord.gg/fHuz7c`

 The commands are then uploaded to the Firebase database linked.

-To reference the user calling the command, use the variable `$user` in the response.
+## To reference the user calling the command, use the variable `$user` in the response.
 For example you could have:
 `!addcommand hug $user was hugged!`

-The response would show up as:
+The response to "!hug P4NASH" would show up as:
 `P4NASH was hugged!`

-Mods can remove a command as well using the format below:
+## Mods can remove a command as well using the format below:
 `!removecommand discord`

 If the corresponding command is not found, the bot will send a message accordingly.

-2. This bot also has a persistent quotes system.
+## This bot also has a persistent quotes system.
 To add a quote, use the command:
 `!addquote <quote>`

 To view a quote, write either:
 `!quote` or `!quote <number>`

 All quotes are stored in the Firebase database.
 For now, you can only delete a quote via the Firebase console (for owner).